Mathemmagician/rustygrad/README.md

 Inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).
 This repo implements a tiny Autograd engine in Rust:

-1. with a friendly api
+1. with a friendly API
-2. an easy to understand implementation
+2. an easy-to-understand implementation
-3. in minimal amount of code
+3. in a minimal amount of code

-The engine and the neural net are implemented in about 150 and 100 lines of code respectivelly (vs Andrej's 100 and 50)!
+The engine and the neural net are implemented in about 150 and 100 lines of code respectively (vs Andrej's 100 and 50)!
 About twice as long, but twice as fast!

 #### Example usage
 Below is an example showing supported operations `// and their Python version`